freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 260.1

-Make the column you just added a foreign key that references the `customer_id` column from the `customers` table so you know what customer is renting a bike.
+Make the column you just added a foreign key that references the `customer_id` column from the `customers` table.
 Here's an example of how you can do that:

 ```sql
 ALTER TABLE table_name ADD FOREIGN KEY(column_name) REFERENCES referenced_table(referenced_column);